TheGalfins/GNSS_Compare/docs/team.rst

 Romanian Young Graduate Trainee in the Directorate of Navigation at the European Space Research and Technology Center working on the Galileo project.
 He holds a Master of Science degree in Aerospace Systems – Navigation and Telecommunications granted by the French Civil Aviation University (ENAC) from Toulouse, France.
 After his first year of master studies he worked a summer (2016) at Acorde Technologies in Spain in the area of GPS/INS integration.
-In the second year he developed his master thesis at the German Aerospace Center (DLR) in Oberpfaffenhofen.
+During the second year of studies he developed his master thesis at the German Aerospace Center (DLR) in Oberpfaffenhofen.
 While being at DLR he was responsible with designing and implementing algorithms that fused the Precise Point Positioning (PPP) technique with Inertial Navigation Systems (INS) in a tight